fkul/orderbook-ui/README.md

 # My Trading Interface

+The objective was to implement a real time orderbook with the assumption that this codebase will be built on in the future.
+Patterns and implementation details used scale to an application of much larger size - a trading interface.

-This repository holds the code for a modern trading interface.
-It uses [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to handle multiple packages.
-Packages-specific documentation can be found within the particular folders of the packages.
+_This repository uses [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to handle multiple packages.
+Packages-specific documentation can be found within the particular folders of the packages._

+## Feature set

+- A functional, real time orderbook including totals and spread
+- Depth graph is correctly displayed with optimizations for performance
+- A "Toggle Feed" button that allows to switch contracts
+- Design is responsive with orientation changing on mobile devices
+- The WebSocket feed is being disconnected once the app looses focus
+- Rerender requests are throttled

 ## Getting started